dharshiniponnusamy2910/dreamchip/README.md

 # dreamchip
-Adaptive RISC-V soft-core processor with dual ALUs (fast + low-power), a workload analyzer (lookahead, snooping, CPI), and a safe mode-switch FSM.
-Includes RTL, testbenches, instrumentation, and simulation results for conference submission.
+Adaptive RISC-V soft-core processor with a dual-ALU microarchitecture (1-cycle high-speed ALU + multi-cycle low-power ALU), a workload analyzer (lookahead, snooping, CPI), and a safe-switch control FSM.
+Includes synthesizable RTL, testbenches, instrumentation for toggle/CPI-based evaluation, and simulation results for an upcoming conference submission.